Weak solutions of Stochastic Volterra Equations in convex domains with general kernels: Main existence results

 \subsection{A domain-preserving approximation scheme for continuous kernels}

 For a closed convex subset $\mathscr{C} \subset \mathbb{R}^d$.
 Our main aim is to construct a $\mathscr{C}$-valued weak solution to the SVE \eqref{eq:SVE} starting from $X_0 \in \mathscr{C} $.

 For this, we introduce an approximation scheme for the SVE~\eqref{eq:SVE} that will help us identify the good conditions on the coefficients $(b,\sigma)$ and the kernel $\Gamma$ to construct a $\mathscr{C} $-valued solution $X$ starting from any $X_0 \in \mathscr{C} $.
-This scheme is inspired by the one proposed by \cite[Section 3]{Alfonsi23} for Lipschitz coefficients and convolution kernels.
+This scheme is inspired by the one proposed by \cite[Section 3]{Alfonsi23} for Lipschitz coefficients and convolution kernels. {The idea of this approximation scheme is to split the dynamics in two steps: the integration with respect to the kernel on the one hand, and the "classical SDE" integration on the other hand.
+Then, we will put sufficient conditions to get that the scheme remains within the domain at each step. }